rafael1856/ai-flowchart/README.md

 ## Quick start
-For testing porpuses go to a web site with an interview transcript, download the interview as sample.txt (text file).

-Convert the text file in a json format running: python src/convert-text-interview-2-json.py sample.txt

-It will generate sample.json

-Then run the analizer:
+Then run the dot flowchart generator:
+./start.sh <path to your file>

+example:
-./start.sh
+./start.sh src/main.py

-The result will be as screen output showing 2 analisis:
+The result will be two files, one per model in the data folder with format: name_python_file-epochtimestamp-model_name.dot

-1) the result of using the ollama system call
-2) the result of using the ollama API call
+    main_1717269909_llama3.dot
+    main_1717271662_mistral.dot

+# Run from other folders
+python path_to_ai-flowchart/src/main.py <your_file_to_dottify>
+example:
+python ~/dev/projects/ai-flowchart/src/main.py ~/dev/projects/ai-chatsql/docs/Application-Flow.txt

 ## Requirements